 It is a pretzel stick covered with flavoured coating.
 As you can see, the coating leaves a small portion of uncovered pretzels so as to make it easier to eat.
 No need to worry about chocolate melting in your hand!

 Pocky has been produced by Ezaki Glico, which is a Japanese confectionery company headquartered in Osaka.
-Dating back to 1971, the first original coating of Pocky was almond flavoured.
+In 1966, the original Pocky was released, and in 1971, the almond-flavored Pocky came out.

 Nowadays, you can find Pocky with varying flavours such as; milk, banana, cookies and cream, green tea, coconut, honey and mousse.
 It has also been distributed among different countries abroad such as; Philippines, China, Malaysia, Laos, Indonesia, Singapore, Hong Kong, Vietnam, Taiwan, Thailand, India, Burma and South Korea.
 It can also be found in Europe but with a different name “Mikado”.
 If you go to USA, Pocky can be found in Asian International Supermarkets.
 So, it’s literally everywhere!